wayneconnolly/mongodb-3.7/README.md

 # mongodb-3.7
-A docker mongodb version 3.7 with user, password and engine options.
+A docker mongodb version 3.7 with user, password and engine options on Ubuntu 16.04.

 Usage
 -----